Hueytown, Alabama: The Alabama Gang

 Hueytown was home to one of the dominant racing groups in NASCAR, the Alabama Gang.
 The city's main thoroughfare, Allison-Bonnett Memorial Drive, takes its name from drivers Bobby Allison, Donnie Allison, Davey Allison, Clifford Allison, and Neil Bonnett.
 The Alabama Gang also includes racing legend Charles "Red" Farmer.
 Though not considered a member of The Alabama Gang, Bobby and Donnie's older brother Eddie Allison had an active role in NASCAR for many years as a respected engine builder and still resides in Hueytown.
-His son, Jacob, is a radio personality on Birmingham, Alabama station WJOX.
-He also resides in Hueytown.